IBM/vmwaresolutions/vcd/vmwaretools/index.md

 ###  <a name="upgrade"></a>Upgrade

-The infrastructure supporting [VMWare Solutions on IBM Cloud](https://cloud.ibm.com/infrastructure/vmware-solutions/console) will be updated when required for patches, features, and security updates.
-When the backing VMWare ESXi servers are updated, a newer version of the VMWare Tools will be available for upgrade.
+The infrastructure supporting [VMware Solutions on IBM Cloud](https://cloud.ibm.com/infrastructure/vmware-solutions/console) will be updated when required for patches, features, and security updates.
+When the backing VMware ESXi servers are updated, a newer version of the VMware Tools will be available for upgrade.
 You may see a message in the VM details such as `VMware Tools is installed, supported, but a newer version is available` when a newer version is available.

 To Upgrade, follow the steps outlined in the [Install](#install) steps for the respective Operating System.
-VMWare will try to uninstall the current version or identify that the versions are identical, and you should answer accordingly.
+VMware will try to uninstall the current version or identify that the versions are identical, and you should answer accordingly.

 Back to: [Menu](#toc)